gek169/Simple_ISA/README.md

 /*58 decimal so far.*/
 compl, a = ~a (1 byte) (3A)
 /*59 dec*/
+cpc, c = the program counter.
+(1 byte) (3B)
+call: (1 bytes)(3C)
+write the program counter(+1) to the stack pointer.
+Push the stack pointer by 2.
+Jump to c.
+ret: (1 byte)(3D)
+subtract 2 from the stack pointer. load the program counter from the stack pointer.

-0x3B-0x3f, halt duplicates, free for expansion (1 byte)
+3E,3F, halt duplicates, free for expansion (1 byte)

 There are plenty of free instruction spots for you to play around with in your experimentation.